-- Handles extensive/massive volumes of data processing with ease.
+- Process huge volumes of data with ease.

-- Coding might be very lengthy sometimes because of its structured programming.
+- Code might look very long because of its structured programming.

-- Requires more compilation time and depends on program length and resource availability.
+- It requires more compilation time depending on program length and resource availability.

 - It requires more coding lines for specific logic compared with some other known programming languages in the market.

-- The programmer needs to have an understanding of machine language because sometimes needs to analyze the dump.
+- The programmer needs to understand machine language because sometimes needs to analyze the dump.

-Based on the COBOL usage and program execution, the programs can be divided as two types.
+Based on the COBOL usage and program execution, the programs are divided into two types.
 Those are -

 - Batch programs.